Obtaining a density of states (DOS)

 It can be seen that the default sigma parameter here yields an overly smooth DOS that abstracts from the details.
 Not even the band gap can be estimated in this way.
 When reducing the parameter the DOS becomes very spikey because the -point density is too low to actually resolve a DOS on such a fine energy mesh.
 Only a reduction of together with an increase of the -point density yields a DOS that is not overly spikey but resolves the details of the electronic structure.
 But even in this plot the -point density is not high enough to completely overcome the spikes in the range of the unoccupied bands.
 Of course, it is expected that such artifacts especially show up in the range of the unoccupied bands because the dispersion for unoccupied bands is typically larger than for occupied bands.

 The DOS can also be obtained by employing the so called tetrahedron method for Brillouin zone integration.
-In this method the irreducible wedge of the Brillouin zone is decomposed into small tetrahedra.
+In this method the irreducible wedge of the Brillouin zone (IBZ) is decomposed into small tetrahedra.
 The eigenvalues and all related properties are only obtained at the corners of each tetrahedron.
 Then the eigenvalues are linearly interpolated inside the tetrahedron.

 The tetrahedron method is enabled by setting the

-calculationSetup/bzIntegration/@mode keyword to
+cell/bzIntegration/@mode keyword to

 The differences between the above used histogram method and the tetrahedron method can be seen very clearly.
 Already with the relatively small amout of -points the DOS obtained from the tetrahedron method shows very clear features similar to the DOS with the high -point density above.
+Note however that the choice of states for the interpolation within each tetrahedron is naive.
+It is performed between the i-th eigenstates at the contributing k points.
+This ignores the possibility of band crossings and a DOS generated in this way may show nonphysical gaps if combined with a too small smoothening parameter sigma.

 The main output of a DOS calculation is the file

-DOS.1 for nonmagnetic calculations and an additional file
+LOCAL.1 for nonmagnetic calculations and an additional file

 the second spin in spin-polarized calculations.
 These files consist of multiple columns of values, where the first column provides

 the energy and all other columns provide projected DOS values.
-In short form the order of the columns is